sourcegraph/deploy-sourcegraph/docs/migrate.md

 [bundle storage](../base/precise-code-intel/bundle-storage.PersistentVolume.yaml).

 Upgrading to 3.15 will create a new empty volume for LSIF data.
 Without any action, the LSIF data previously uploaded to the instance will be lost.
-To retain old LSIF data, perform teh following migration steps.
+To retain old LSIF data, perform the following migration steps.
 This will cause some temporary downtime for precise code intelligence.

+**Migrating**

 1. Deploy 3.15.
 This will create a `precise-code-intel-storage` persistent volume claim.
 2. Release the claims to old and new persistent volumes by taking down `lsif-server` and `precise-code-intel-bundle-manager`.